5 Ways to Volunteer You Never Knew About

 For example, the Thumb Wars campaign created awareness around the dangers of texting while driving by giving away two pairs of ‘thumb socks’ to pass on to friends and family members so they can’t text while they drive.
 Maybe your military teen could create a campaign for our troops?

 If you’ve got younger school-aged military kids, take a look at GenerationOn.
 They have many volunteer ideas and opportunities for kids of all ages!
-For example, this activity will allow your military kid to think about kids their own age who may not have the resources of a military community.
 By doing one thing within their control, it can promote further conversations about bigger issues and giving back more in the future.

 Want to volunteer both in and outside of the gates?
 We’d love to have you as a member of our national volunteer team!
 Come be a part of the advocacy process!